bjesuiter/dart_fpm/README.md

 A dart handler to execute dart scripts over Fast CGI with Apache or Nginx

+---

+## Update: Archived on 2022-09-25

+Since I don't work in dart anymore but nearly exclusively in Typescript, I'll close and archive this repo.

+As it has been purely for academic purposes also, nobody should depend on it for production.

+If one wants to use parts or all of it, feel free to fork the repo or copy'n paste parts of it.

+---

 **WARNING: Highly experimental!!!**
 **This is currently a personal side project, because I want to run dart files behind Nginx like php with php-fpm**